 If you have chosen your modules already

 - How can I get overarching academic advice?
 During induction week, my door is open all week 09:00-13:00, 14:00-16:00.
-In normal term-time I operate an open door policy every day 8:45-13:00, except Wednesday when it is 11:00-14:00.
-Note that I need to keep afternoons clear.
+In normal term-time I operate an open door policy every day 8:45-13:00.
+Note that I like to keep afternoons clear.
 My room is at CG307A - top floor of the Chemistry Department.

 - If I have got a general question what should I do?
 Go to DUO > Natural Sciences Info and browse.
 If you can't find the answer there come and talk to me in CG307A (see above.)